hadd0ck/GhostBlogDocker/README.md

 or

-you can from the commandline on the server like the example below
+You can from the commandline on the server like the example below

     git clone https://github.com/phongtruongg/Cle templates/Cle